Skip to contents

 28 18S Am27

-The 2’Ome sites of interest must be attached to the RiboClass object for further analysis using the annotate function with either the provided annotations or custom annotations.
+The 2’Ome sites of interest must be attached to the RiboClass object for further analysis using the annotate_site() function with either the provided annotations or custom annotations (see Customize 2’Ome sites annotations).

 Here is an example using the included human methylated annotations: